HOPE PROGRAM

 I am a psychotherapist, researcher, and former mental health nurse.
 I work with people who are living with health challenges and looking for a more grounded, meaningful, and life-supporting way forward.

-My background brings together psychotherapy, mental health care, and academic research in health and well-being.
+My background brings together psychotherapy, healthcare and academic research in mental health and well-being.
 Over the years, I have worked with people in vulnerable and complex life situations, and I have developed a deep respect for how illness, uncertainty, and life change can affect both identity and everyday life.

 This work is also personal for me.
 I have lived with multiple sclerosis for 11 years, and I know from the inside how deeply a health condition can affect hope, self-understanding, and the relationship with the body.
 That experience shapes the way I meet others with warmth, honesty, and respect for the different ways people try to live with what has changed.

-My aim is to create a space where you can feel understood, supported, and less alone, and where new ways of living with your condition may begin to emerge.
+My aim is to create a space where you can feel understood, supported, and less alone, and where new ways of relate to your condition may begin to emerge.

 Read more about Elena